SuperElastix/SuperElastix-Documentation/source/Design.rst

 ---------------------

 A classical approach for a registration toolbox is to use an object-oriented design that decomposes the registration problem into classes like metrics, transforms, optimizers, etc. Extended types of behavior (mutual information, affine transform, etc) can be implemented via subtyping.
 Such a decomposition, however, might not be adequate to handle all of the diversity in existing registration paradigms.
 And, even within the same paradigm existing toolboxes have slighly different decomposions.
 Unification of registration methods by refactoring existing toolboxes into one object-oriented design is a tremendous amount of work, if possible at all.
 Additionally, an object-oriented design typically poses a rather rigid layout how e.g. an optimizer interacts with a metric and a tranforms.
 Within the large variety of paradigms, there seems to be little consensus to a standard organization.
 The design of SuperElastix, therefore, takes a different approach.
 A registration algorithm is considered to be a network of functional components.
 The network layout (i.e. amount of nodes and connections) is user configurable and the components (i.e. the nodes) are treated uniformely.
 In our framework each component formalizes its interfaces that determines whether components can connect.
-Components can have diverse functionalities such of mutual information, affine transform, or a full registration pipeline, but all have a generic mechanism to perform a handshake.
+Components can have diverse functionalities such as mutual information, affine transform, or a full registration pipeline, but all have a generic mechanism to perform a handshake.

 .. figure:: rendered/plantuml-f486c5a4288c3031a13f4bb7e22e0ebf57b0aee3.png